 Experience how live virtual 3D worlds rendered with Amazon Lumberyard, a free, cross-platform, 3D game engine, interconnect with IoT devices in the real world.
 This session will illustrate how AWS IoT can be used to remotely control animate objects with Bluetooth, such as a Sphero robot.
 By using AWS Lambda and AWS IoT, we will create bi-directional communication between moving robots that detect collisions and a virtual world rendered in Amazon's game engine.
 By using AWS IoT with the Alexa Skills Kit and the Amazon Echo, we will learn how to control the physical and virtual robots through voice.

-Speaker: Olivier Klien, Emerging Technologies Solutions Architect, Amazon Web Services APAC
+Speaker: Olivier Klein, Emerging Technologies Solutions Architect, Amazon Web Services, APAC

 Level 200: IoT at the Edge: Greengrass and More!

 Much is discussed about how IoT is transforming our lives, this session will focus on the business and strategic value from leveraging IoT and provide starting points in the AWS Cloud to accelerate your time to value.

 Speaker: Craig Lawton, Public Sector Solutions Architect, Amazon Web Services

 Level 200: Earth on AWS - Next-Generation Open Data Platforms

 Making Earth observation data available by using Amazon S3 is accelerating scientific discovery and enabling the creation of new products.
 Attend and learn how the scale and performance of Amazon S3 lets earth scientists, researchers, startups, and GIS professionals gather and analyse planetary-scale data without worrying about limitations of bandwidth, storage, memory, or processing power.
 Co-presented with support of the Australian Geoscience Data Cube collaboration, DigitalGlobe’s Geospatial Big Data Platform and the developer of the popular ObservedEarth mobile app.